 The consolidated financial statements of the Company included in this annual report include the accounts of Hines REIT, the Operating Partnership and the Operating Partnership's wholly-owned subsidiaries as well as the related amounts of noncontrolling interest.
 All intercompany balances and transactions have been eliminated in consolidation.
+The Company has retroactively changed, for all periods presented, its classification of distributions in the consolidated balance sheet and statement of equity by reflecting such distributions as charges against "accumulated distributions in excess of earnings."
+This presentation change had no impact on the balances in total equity in any of the periods presented.

 The Company evaluates the need to consolidate joint ventures in accordance with GAAP.
 In accordance with GAAP, the Company will consolidate joint ventures that are determined to be variable interest entities for which it is the primary beneficiary.
-Partially owned real estate joint ventures and partnerships over which the Company has a controlling financial interest, it considers factors such as ownership interest, authority to make decisions, kick-out rights and substantive participating rights.
+Partially owned real estate joint ventures and partnerships over which the Company has a controlling financial interest are consolidated in its financial statements.
+In determining if the Company has a controlling financial interest, it considers factors such as ownership interest, authority to make decisions, kick-out rights and substantive participating rights.
 Management continually analyzes and assesses reconsideration events, including changes in these factors, to determine if the consolidation treatment remains appropriate.
 Partially owned real estate joint ventures and partnerships where it does not have a controlling financial interest, but has the ability to exercise significant influence, are accounted for using the equity method.

 The Company's investments in partially-owned real estate joint ventures and partnerships are reviewed for impairment periodically.
 The Company will record an impairment charge if it determines that a decline in the fair value of an investment below its carrying value is other than temporary.
 The Company's analysis will be dependent on a number of factors, including the performance of each investment, current market conditions, and its intent and ability to hold the investment to full recovery.
-Based on the Company's analysis of the facts and circumstances at each reporting period, no impairment was recorded related to its investments in the Core Fund for the years ended December 31, 2014, 2013, and 2012.
-Further, no impairment was recorded related to the Company's Grocery-Anchored Portfolio for the years ended December 31, 2013 and 2012 and no impairment was recorded related to the Company's investment in Distribution Park Rio for the year ended December 31, 2012.
+Based on the Company's analysis of the facts and circumstances at each reporting period, no impairment was recorded related to its investments in any of its partially-owned real estate joint ventures for the years ended December 31, 2015, 2014, and 2013.
 The Company dissolved its joint venture with Weingarten in January 2014 and recognized a gain of \$13.2 million as a result of the dissolution of the joint venture.
 The Company sold its investment in Distribution Park Rio in January 2013 and recognized a gain of \$16.1 million as a result of the sale.
 However, if market conditions deteriorate in the future and result in lower valuations or reduced cash flows of the Company's investments, impairment charges may be recorded in future periods.